xbeat/Machine-Learning/README.md

 Introduction to LLM Agents

 Building an LLM (Large Language Model) agent in Python involves creating a system that can understand and generate human-like text, and perform tasks based on natural language instructions.
 This process combines natural language processing, machine learning, and software engineering principles to create an intelligent, interactive system.

+## Maximum Likelihood Estimation in Python

+Introduction to Maximum Likelihood Estimation

+Maximum Likelihood Estimation (MLE) is a statistical method used to estimate the parameters of a probability distribution by maximizing the likelihood function.
+It's a fundamental technique in statistics and machine learning, providing a way to fit models to data and make inferences about populations based on samples.

 ## Algebraic Functions and Projective Curves in Python